AI in the enterprise

 What are AI agents?

-AI agents, advanced software programs, use reasoning to accomplish goals autonomously.
-They are a type of artificial intelligence (AI) that can perceive their environment and plan and take actions to achieve specific goals.
-These autonomous agents can operate independently, making decisions and performing tasks with minimal human intervention.
+AI agents, advanced software programs, use reasoning to accomplish goals.
+They’re a type of artificial intelligence (AI) that can perceive their environment and plan and take actions to achieve specific goals.
+These agents can operate independently, making decisions and performing tasks with minimal human intervention.
 This significantly improves enterprise operations.

 AI agents operate based on predefined rules or machine learning algorithms, allowing them to analyze vast amounts of data and make informed decisions.
-They perceive prompts, analyze the tools and data available, make a plan, and execute the plan by interacting with the models and tools needed to achieve a goal.
+They can perceive prompts, analyze the tools and data available, make a plan, and execute the plan by interacting with the models and tools needed to achieve a goal.
+Natural language processing plays a crucial role in this process, enabling AI agents to effectively interpret queries and generate relevant responses.

 For example, let’s say a user prompts an AI agent with: “I’m traveling to San Francisco for a tech conference.
 What will the weather be like?”